-Secluded campsites tucked along a ridge on the mesas above Moab offering striking vistas of canyon country.
+Cowboy Camp offers secluded campsites tucked along a ridge on the mesas above Moab with striking vistas of canyon country.
 High clearance required, no RVs, trailers or pull campers.
 Individual sites are available on a first-come, first-served basis.
 The area has many 4WD roads and mountain bike routes.
 The campground is located near Canyonlands National Park and Dead Horse Point State Park.

 The campground has seven individual Sites (limited to 10 people & two vehicles per site); the site has toilets but no water or hook-ups.